iramluism/basel/README.md

 ### Basic Usage

+> [!WARNING]
-Warning: These instructions are for local development, still is not ready to implement witt pre-commit or as any python package distribution.
+> These instructions are for local development, still is not ready to implement witt pre-commit or as any python package distribution.

 1. Clone the repository on your local machine
    ```